 sudo invoke-rc.d apparmor kill sudo update-rc.d -f apparmor remove

 and then check the status:

 On CentOS and Red Hat Enterprise Linux systems, the Apache Qpid daemon is installed by default.
-The Chef server uses RabbitMQ for messaging.
+The Chef Infra Server uses RabbitMQ for messaging.
 Because both Apache Qpid and RabbitMQ share the same protocol, Apache Qpid must be disabled.